zulip/zulip-flutter/docs/translation.md

 # Translations

-Our goal is for this app to be localized and offered in many languages, just like zulip-mobile and zulip web.
+Our goal is for this app to be localized and offered in many languages, just like zulip-mobile and Zulip web.

 ## Current state

-Currently in place is integration with `flutter_localizations` package, allowing all flutter UI elements to be localized

-Per the discussion in #275 the approach here is to start with ARB files and have dart autogenerate the bindings.
-I believe this is the most straightforward way when connecting with a translation management system, as they output ARB files that we consume (this is also the same way web and mobile works but with .po or .json files, I believe).
+We have a framework set up that makes it possible for UI strings to be translated.
+(This was issue #275.)
+This means that when adding new strings to the UI, instead of using a constant string in English we'll add the string to that framework.
+For details, see below.

+At present not all of the codebase has been migrated to use the framework, so you'll see some existing code that uses constant strings.
+Fixing that is issue #277.

+At present we don't have the strings wired up to a platform for people to contribute translations.
+That's issue #276.
+Until then, we have only a handful of strings actually translated, just to make it possible to demonstrate the framework is working correctly.

-## Adding new strings
+## Adding new UI strings

+### Adding a string to the translation database

+To add a new string in the UI, start by adding an entry in the ARB file `assets/l10n/app_en.arb`.
-Add the appropriate entry in `assets/l10n/app_en.arb` ensuring you add a corresponding resource attribute describing the string in context.
-Example:
+This includes a name that you choose for the string, its value in English, and a "resource attribute" describing the string in context.
+The name will become an identifier in our Dart code.
+The description will provide context for people contributing translations.

+For example, this entry describes a UI string named `profileButtonSendDirectMessage` which appears in English as "Send direct message":
 ```
   "profileButtonSendDirectMessage": "Send direct message",
   "@profileButtonSendDirectMessage": {